Chapin Rose: Republican Party activism

 Rose was an alternate to the 2000 Republican National Convention in Philadelphia.
+During the 2008 Republican Party presidential primaries, Rose endorsed the presidential campaign of Rudy Giuliani.
 Rose served as an Illinois Co-Chair for the 2016 presidential campaign of Senator Ted Cruz.
 In 2018, Rose defeated Robert Winchester in the election for State Central Committeeman from Illinois's 15th congressional district for the Illinois Republican Party.